 SRI LANKA, THE DARK SIDE OF PARADISE [52’]

 A divided country

 The pearl of the Indian Ocean is a trendy destination but behind its natural treasures and pristine beaches Sri Lanka is still licking its wounds after more than 40 years of civil war.
-The island was torn apart by a bloody conflict between two communities: the Sinhalese Buddhist majority and the Tamil Tigers.
+The island was torn apart by a bloody conflict opposing two communities: the Sinhalese Buddhist majority and the Tamil Tigers.

-Today, the army has taken over and controls the economy but the north of the country remains off limits to tourists.
+Today, the army has taken over and controls the economy but the North of the country remains off limits to tourists.

 THE COLOR OF JUSTICE [52’]